eshanganju/pacMan/readMe.md

 - Plot

 ## Reader
-This module reads XCT file sequences and extracts subregions from the data
+This module reads XCT file data and extracts cubical subregions for analysis.

 ## Filter
-This module filters the XCT data
+This module iteratively filters the XCT data using non-local means filter.

 ## Segment
-This module segments the data using WS and also corrects over segmentation
+This module segments the XCT data using a watershed algo and corrects over segmentation.

 ## Measure
-This module measures the particle size parameters and interparticle contact
+This module measures the particle size parameters and interparticle contacts.

 ## Plot
 This module plots the data generated from the analysis of the XCT data

 ### Requirements
-This code uses the following:
+pacMan uses the following libraries:
 - numpy
 - scipy
 - statistics